American Estate Planning Series

 • When a trust may make sense

-• How probate works in Georgia
+• How probate works in New York

 Step 2: Get Organized and Make Decisions